nichoth/hermes/notes/ux.md

     Also “going public” will have a different meaning.
 Here it would means that anyone who has the URL can see your photos and profile, as opposed to anyone could see your profile through their friends or a general internet search.

 - Problem: URLs are not encrypted
-   - Having a public profile through a URL opens up risk, since gaining access to text and email isn't difficult.
-It also defeats the purpose of privacy and encryption of the platform, in the first place.
+  - This defeats the purpose of privacy and encryption of the platform in the first place.
+Also, having public profile through a URL opens up risk, since gaining access to text and email isn't difficult for those the URL wasn't intended for.

 - Problem: The original problem of how to send invite still exists